 “I met Jason when we shared a cell together in Folsom prison.”
 That’s the fact.
 Then you pivot into… “Back then, his ‘girlfriends’ were named Frank and Bill and they made him pick up the soap, if you know what I mean…”

-Okay, just making sure you're paying attention.
-This violates two rules that you should have learned from this article: 1) No humor that will upset Grandma; and 2) no mentions of ex-girlfriends, not ever, under any circumstances.
+Okay, that was just to make sure you’re paying attention.
+Obviously, the above violates two rules that you should have learned from this article: 1) No humor that will upset Grandma; and 2) no mentions of ex-girlfriends, not ever, under any circumstances.

 Still, that example should give you the idea.
 Just start with “I met (groom’s name) (here),” pause, then you give a kicker.